Cloud Email Delivery Service, Configuring use of the Cloud Email Delivery Service

 For more details including how to use advanced SMTP features, check out the SMTP API reference.

-The Cloud Emailer Service is built upon a developer-centric email delivery service.
-That means it comes with a comprehensive REST API for sending mail, tracking engagement and so on.
-If you’d like to dive right in, you can read the vendor API reference documentation and they have a collection for Postman to help you experiment with manual API calls.
+The Cloud Email Delivery Service is built upon a developer-centric email delivery service.
+That means it comes with a comprehensive API for sending mail, tracking engagement and so on.
+If you’d like to dive right in, you can read the vendor API reference documentation

-The Cloud Emailer Service vendor provides libraries, add-ons and plugins for various environments, to simplify your integration:
+The Cloud Email Delivery Service vendor also provides libraries, add-ons and plugins for various environments, to simplify your integration: